Memitaru/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 If it doesn't equal one, find the halfway point between temp top floor and temp bottom floor and repeat until it does equal 1.

+The runtime complexity would be O(log(n)) because we are splitting the amount of values to search through each time using a binary search.